Maintaining skin integrity

 The skin is the largest organ of the body and provides an effective barrier between the internal tissues and the external environment (Flour, 2009).

-It protects the body from the effects of temperature, as well as chemical, physical and mechanical hazards and prevents harmful substances such as micro-organisms from entering the body.
+It protects the body from the effects of temperature, as well as chemical, physical, and mechanical hazards and prevents harmful substances such as micro-organisms from entering the body.

 It also acts as a water resistant barrier so essential nutrients are not washed out of the body (DermNet NZ, 2012).

-The structure of the skin varies depending on the anatomical region of the body and changes with ageing as a response to recurrent trauma/stressors and continued exposure to UV radiation.
+The structure of the skin varies depending on the anatomical region of the body and changes with aging as a response to recurrent trauma/stressors and continued exposure to UV radiation.
 The maintenance of skin integrity is critical for the prevention of pressure injuries.